PbVrCt/dotfiles/README.md

 2. Burn it into an usb.
 3. Install into a new machine.
 At boot choose the UEFI option if available.
 During the wizard choose GNOME.
 At the partitioning section choose 'Erase all'.
-4. Clone the repo into ~/.config/nixos.
+4. Clone this repo into ~/.config/nixos.

 4a.
-Alternatively, from my backup, mounted from another usb:
+Copy it from my backup, mounted from another usb:
 ```bash
 nix-shell -p restic
 restic restore latest -r "/run/media/$USERNAME/$USB/restic-repo" --target "/home/$USERNAME/restore/"